elmtree-askmo/cloudcannon-app/content/learn/art-history-and-literature/what-is-the-man-in-hole-story-structure.md

 url: /learn/art-history-and-literature/questions/what-is-the-man-in-hole-story-structure
 score: -1.0
 related_article1:
+    id: 120696
+    title: >-
+        What are the main components of the top-down approach in storytelling?
+    subject: Digital Media
+    url: /learn/digital-media/questions/what-are-the-main-components-of-the-topdown-approach-in-storytelling
+related_article2:
     id: 120690
     title: >-
         What is the significance of a story arc in storytelling?
     subject: Art History and Literature
     url: /learn/art-history-and-literature/questions/what-is-the-significance-of-a-story-arc-in-storytelling
-related_article2:
-    id: 120696
-    title: >-
-        What are the main components of the top-down approach in storytelling?
-    subject: Digital Media
-    url: /learn/digital-media/questions/what-are-the-main-components-of-the-topdown-approach-in-storytelling
 related_article3:
-    id: 120699
+    id: 120716
     title: >-
-        How does the Hero’s Journey structure a story?
+        How can one effectively transition between different parts of a story?
     subject: Art History and Literature
-    url: /learn/art-history-and-literature/questions/how-does-the-heros-journey-structure-a-story
+    url: /learn/art-history-and-literature/questions/how-can-one-effectively-transition-between-different-parts-of-a-story
 related_article4:
-    id: 120710
+    id: 120709
     title: >-
+        How can storytelling techniques be applied to improve presentation structure?
+    subject: Education Studies
+    url: /learn/education-studies/questions/how-can-storytelling-techniques-be-applied-to-improve-presentation-structure
+related_article5:
+    id: 120715
+    title: >-
-        What are some common pitfalls to avoid when shaping information into a story?
+        What are some techniques to maintain audience interest throughout a story?
     subject: Digital Media
-    url: /learn/digital-media/questions/what-are-some-common-pitfalls-to-avoid-when-shaping-information-into-a-story
+    url: /learn/digital-media/questions/what-are-some-techniques-to-maintain-audience-interest-throughout-a-story
 ---

 &nbsp;